mne-tools/mne-hcp/README.md

 | 'noise_empty_room'    | raw, info                           | 'Rnoise'   |

-### workflows: scripts in a function to map HCP to MNE worlds
+### workflows scripts in a function to map HCP to MNE worlds

 For convenience several workflows are provieded.
 Currently the most supported is `hcp.workflows.make_mne_anatomy`, a convenience function that will create